 Understand the differences and benefits of in-memory data management.

 Understand the execution flow of a distributed query.

 One-pass algorithms; Sliding window; Stream to relation operations; Micro-batching; Sampling; Filtering; Sketching

 Big Data Architectures

 Centralized and Distributed functional architectures of relational systems; Data Wareshousing architectures; Service Oriented Architecture; Lambda architecture

 In these activities, the lecturer will introduce the main theoretical concepts of the subject.
 Besides lecturing, cooperative learning techniques will be used.
 These demand the active participation of the students, and consequently will be evaluated.
+Contents: